Puma Spotlight 2019-20 Skip To Main Content

 The 6th-grade North Region Optimist Brain Bowl team, consisting of Roshan Bharadwaj, Das, Ram Mangu, Nick Griffin, Tanush Shekhar, and Owen Widmar, placed 4th and qualified for the State Championship tournament.

 Students on the "ReHive" team in this year's innovation course have won the first round of the 2019-20 Lexus Eco-Challenge!
 Each student on the team earned $1,000 in scholarship money, and the class earned $3,000 to continue their push to develop creative projects that help the Earth and all of us on it.
 For their project, students are raising awareness about colony collapse disorder and ways to help bees.
 They also prototyped a beehive made out of trash.
-Click on this link to read more about their project, research, and ideas.
+Read more about their project, research, and ideas.

 The team included the following 10th grade students: